provenance-io/provenance/docs/Building.md

   Some systems (e.g. Ubuntu) might require this.
   The default is `ROCKSDB_SUDO=no`.

-## Building
+## Building or Installing `provenanced`

-To compile the `provenanced` executable and place it in the `build/` directory:
+To build the `provenanced` executable and place it in the `build/` directory:
 ```console
 $ make build
 ```

-To compile the `provenanced` executable and place it in your system's default Go `bin/` directory.
+To build the `provenanced` executable and place it in your system's default Go `bin/` directory.
 ```console
 $ make install
 ```